 In accordance with the decision of the President of the European Patent Office dated 4 July 2012 concerning the pilot project to introduce new technical means of communication in EPO proceedings (OJ EPO 2012, 486), and in particular its Articles 6 and 7, documents in proceedings under the EPC and under the PCT may, without prejudice to the other means of filing documents, be filed using the case management system (CMS), provided by the European Patent Office on its website, by uploading electronic files in accordance with the applicable regulations, including - where applicable - Rule 89bis PCT and Part 7 of the Administrative Instructions under the PCT, and the present conditions.

 The CMS is available, at the invitation of the European Patent Office and following registration, to selected users in possession of a smart card issued by the European Patent Office.

-2.1 At present, the following documents may be filed using the CMS:
+2.1 The following may be filed using the CMS:

 (a) European patent applications,